kuty22/argparse_graph/README.md

 ## Tests

-Tow type of tests are available, the first one is run on the sources in the project directory, the second one is run on the package install on your system.
+Two types of tests are available, the first one is running on the sources in the project directory, the second one is running on the package install on your system.

-run test on the package not install:
+run test on the package not installed:
 ```
 make test
 ```

-run test on the package install:
+run test on the package installed:
 ```
 make test_install
 ```